-I am also looking forward to Saturday's racing at Te Aroha and the running of the Group One NZ Thoroughbred Breeders Stakes for fillies and mares; it has to be one of my favourite days on our Breeders' events calendar, especially now we have our marquee back in its rightful spot by the parade ring.
+I am also looking forward to Saturday's racing at Te Aroha and the running of the Group One NZ Thoroughbred Breeders Stakes for fillies and mares, one of my favourite days on our Breeders' events calendar, we have our marquee back in its rightful spot by the parade ring.
 I would like to acknowledge the Waikato Branch for their time and effort in organising and hosting us all.